tal2k4xj/microservices-java/README.md

-# Exercise 1: Deploying an application using S2I & triggers
+# Exercise 1: Deploying your first Openshift application

-In this exercise, you'll deploy a simple Node.js Express application - "Example Health".
-Example Health is a simple UI for a patient health records system.
-We'll use this example to demonstrate key OpenShift features throughout this workshop.
-You can find the sample application GitHub repository here: [https://github.com/IBM/node-s2i-openshift](https://github.com/IBM/node-s2i-openshift)
+In this exercise you will deploy a simple Springboot application. we will use this app to demonstrate key Openshift features.
+Also this example will be a build up for the next exercises where we will deploy a Cloud Native application.

-## Deploy Example Health
+## Deploy Springboot app

 Access your cluster on the [IBM Cloud clusters dashboard](https://cloud.ibm.com/kubernetes/clusters).
 Click the `OpenShift web console` button on the top-right.
 (This is a pop-up so you'll need to white list this site.)

-Create a project, you can title it whatever you like, we suggest "example-health."
+Create a project, you can title it whatever you like, we suggest "tutorial"

 ![Create Project](./assets/createproject.png)